cvxgrp/pymde/README.md

 * scipy
 * torch >= 1.7.1
 * torchvision >= 0.8.2
-* faiss-cpu
 * requests

 ### Optional dependencies

 * **pynndescent** -- For efficient k-nearest neighbor computation on sparse matrices.
-Without it, sparse data is converted to a dense matrix before using faiss.
-For moderately sized matrices this can still be efficient, but for very large matrices the conversion can be memory-intensive.
+Without it, sparse data is converted to a dense matrix before computing neighbors.
+For very large sparse matrices the conversion can be memory-intensive.
 Install with `pip install pynndescent`.

 ## Getting started
 Getting started with PyMDE is easy.
 For embeddings that work out-of-the box, we provide two main functions: